 Women are influenced by emotions and tactile experience significantly more when it comes to forming a decision.
 Males need fewer details, fewer steps, and almost constantly demand a clear description and functionality guide if the product/service is complicated.

 Luxury vs Utility

-While marketing to men vs women, remember that men are operating on a “must-have” basis, in that they are ready to pay a solid amount if the item is desired.
-Women, on the other hand, are “deal seekers” who look for practicality and low or, at least, moderate price.
+When marketing to men and women, remember that men are operating on a “must-have” basis, in that they are ready to pay a solid amount if the item is desired.
+Women, on the other hand, are “deal seekers” who look for practicality and low to moderate pricing.

 Male vs Female

-Gender of the product is the point worth mentioning.
-Men indeed attracted to the products or services that are positioned as male, functional and problem-solving.
-Women focus on an efficiency and utility of the product and give no attention to gender as the result is more important.
+The gender of the product is obvious but important to mention.
+Men are indeed attracted to products and services that are marketed as for males, therefore, functional, and problem-solving.
+Women focus on the efficiency and utility of the product and give no attention to gender as the result is more important.

-During creating your ad campaigns, mind that men need direct and instructional messages, suggestive humor and competitive activities.
-At the same time, women are susceptible to graphic loaded, emotional content along with real-life activities.
+When creating your ad campaign, keep in mind that men require direct and instructional messages, suggestive humor, and competitive activities.
+At the same time, women are susceptible to visuals, to emotional content that is connected to real-life activities.
 Furthermore, your ads must feature relatable situations, otherwise, you’ll be missing traffic.